dafny-lang/xdsmith/xdsmith-doc/xdsmith.md

 - `--seed <seed>`: using a particular seed for program generation.
 This is useful for reproducing an existing bug.
 - `--timeout <timeout>`: set a timeout for program generation.
 This is useful for debugging the program generator when it loops infinitely.
 - `--s-exp-on-error true`: print a partial AST when an error occurs during program generation.
-- `with-print-constrained true`: constrain printing for the verification fuzzing mode.
+- `--with-print-constrained true`: constrain printing for the verification fuzzing mode.
 - `--num <num>`: continuously generate <num> programs.
 This parameter is weird in a sense that it must be specified as the last flag.
 It is only useful for debugging to make sure that the program generator really works (and not happens to be successful due to a lucky random seed).

 Other command-line options can be seen by invoking `racket fuzzer.rkt --help`.